mudita/MuditaOS/pure_changelog.md

 * Unified grey color tones used while displaying texts
 * Replaced English labels occuring in French translation with French ones
 * Added new field to deviceInfo endpoint
+* Made EULA window scroll by a few lines at once

 ### Fixed